Skip to main content

 The higher the performance, the costlier the material.
 Here is a chart of common dielectrics comparing the cost to performance, along with typical applications:

-About the author: Atar Mittal is the Director and General Manager of design and assembly division at Sierra Circuits.
-He is responsible for the design and development of strategies and process automation tools for complex printed circuit boards and assemblies.
-Atar is also currently engaged in the development of productivity tools for electronics designers that would have a tremendous impact on shortening the development time.
+About the author: Atar Mittal is the Director and General Manager of Sierra Circuits’ design and assembly division.
+He is responsible for designing and developing strategies and process automation tools for complex printed circuit boards and assemblies.
+Atar is also currently developing productivity tools for electronics designers that would greatly shorten development time.

 post a question